DevlessTeam/docs/api-engine.md

 * Updates data in  tables

-* Truncate , delete and drop  tables
+* Truncate, delete and drop  tables

 **Scripts**
 * Run rules within sandbox

 **Views**
-* Access to html\php views
+* Access to HTML\PHP views

 As you would have noticed from above the DevLess API Engine(DAE) works with three main entities tables, scripts and  "lean views"  each known as a **RESOURCE** .